mocks-server/website/docs/variant-handlers/development.md

 ## Preface

-In the previous chapter [we saw what a Variant Handler is](variant-handlers/intro.md), now we are going to see how to create them, so you can add your own features to Mocks Server easily 🙂.
+In the previous chapters [we saw what a Variant Handler is](variant-handlers/intro.md), and [how to install it](variant-handlers/installation.md).
+Now we are going to see how to create them, so you can add your own features to Mocks Server easily 🙂.

 A Variant Handler basically consists on a JavaScript `Class` which receives the variant options in the `constructor` method, and which must contain a `middleware` method.
 This method receives the same parameters than an [Express middleware](https://expressjs.com/en/guide/using-middleware.html), and it will be executed whenever the route is requested.